JiaweiZhuang/AM111/docs/index.rst

 and come back to this tutorial later when you are interested.**

-If you feel good about this tool, you can choose to submit notebooks for your homework, Again, **your grade will not be affected by the file format of your homework**
+If you feel good about this tool, you can choose to submit notebooks for your homework, Again, **your grade will not be affected by the file format of your homework**.

 .. _Jupyter Notebooks: http://jupyter.org